General Chemistry · Unit 15

 HNO3, H2SO4, HClO4Ca(OH)2, Ba(OH)2, Sr(OH)2

-For matched binary acids in the same group, acid strength increases as you go down the group because the H–X bond becomes easier to break.
+• Binary acids down the same group: strength increases going down because the H–X bond becomes easier to break.

-For matched binary acids across the same period, acid strength generally increases as the bonded atom becomes more electronegative.
+• Binary acids across the same period: strength generally increases as the bonded atom becomes more electronegative.

-For oxyacids with the same central atom, more oxygen atoms usually mean a stronger acid because electron density is pulled away from the O–H bond more strongly.
+• Oxyacids with the same central atom: more oxygen atoms usually mean a stronger acid because electron density is pulled away from the O–H bond more strongly.

 15.4 pKa and pKb: The Strength Scale That Runs Backward